offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 We also released a [challenge dataset](https://github.com/Hazelsuko07/InstaHide_Challenge) with $k=6, n=100, T=50$ to enable further investigation of InstaHide's security.

-## Google Team's recent attack on InstaHide
+## Carlini et al.'s recent attack on InstaHide

 Recently, Carlini et al. have shared with us a manuscript with a two-step reconstruction attack ([Carlini et al., 2020](https://arxiv.org/pdf/2011.05315.pdf))  against InstaHide.